teotimepacreau/www.teotimepacreau.fr/src/blog/amazon-memo-6-pages.md

 3. le timing de la réunion : le format timé permet de s'assurer que chaque membre a bien toutes les informations avant de poser des questions contrairement à une présentation en slides où l'on est plus facilement amener à interrompre pour poser des questions.
 4. le processus autour de la rédaction du document : permet de partager une vision commune au sein de l'organisation via le process de ré-écriture et de mise à jour suite au meeting.
 5. le contenu du document : permet de jongler entre metrics et verbatim clients.
-> **Bezos** : I've noticed when the anecdotes and the metrics disagree, the anecdotes are usually right.
+>I've noticed when the anecdotes and the metrics disagree, the anecdotes are usually right.
 That's why it's so important to check that data with your intuition and instincts, and you need to teach that to executives and junior executives.
+– **Jeff Bezos**

 ## Quelle durée pour construire le 6 Pager Memo
-> **from the 2017 annual Amazon letter by Jeff Bezos** : The great memos are written and re-written, shared with colleagues who are asked to improve the work, set aside for a couple of days, and then edited again with a fresh mind.
+> The great memos are written and re-written, shared with colleagues who are asked to improve the work, set aside for a couple of days, and then edited again with a fresh mind.
 They simply can’t be done in a day or two.
+>
+> -**Jeff Bezos 2017 annual letter to shareolders**

 ## Sources
 <https://www.inc.com/carmine-gallo/jeff-bezos-bans-powerpoint-in-meetings-his-replacement-is-brilliant.html/>